Burma. Myanmar. Never heard of it? Where is Myanmar actually you are asking?

-Flying is more expensive at around US$100 for a one-way as only domestic airlines operate within the country and low-cost carriers like AirAsia get you into the country to Yangon, Mandalay or Nay Pyi Taw (the new capital of Myanmar since 2005).
+Flying is more expensive at around US$100 for a one-way as only domestic airlines operate within the country and low-cost carriers like AirAsia get you into the country to Yangon, Mandalay or Nay Pyi Taw, which is the new capital of Myanmar since 2005.

 Arriving at your destination, you will either have to take a Tuk Tuk, taxi, pickup bus, motorbike taxi, bike or horse cart to get around.

 #4 Accommodation Is Just As Pricy As New York City

 Ok, maybe that is a slight overstatement.
 But surely it is true that accommodation in Myanmar is far more expensive than in any other country in Southeast Asia.
 This is especially true when you are a solo traveller and have no one to share your room rate with as hostels are not always available in all tourist places.

 For example, Inle Lake, one of the top Myanmar tourist spots, only has guest houses and hotels, no dorms.
 Consequently, you will have a double room to yourself but your will have to pay the price for it too.
 Unfortunately, the value you get for the price you pay is not amazing either and you can expect to pay roughly twice as what you would pay in Thailand for the same standard.
 The reason for those skyrocket prices is an

 The reason for those skyrocket prices is an increasing amount of travellers for the same amount of hotels as well as the new openness of the country attracting large multinational companies and expats from all over the world who are looking to grab a slice of the economic pie.
 This overwhelming demand is consequently driving real estate and land prices up.

 Plan and book a little ahead in high-season (November to February) as accommodation and especially the budget options in popular places are often quickly booked.